-A property inspection will be one part of the procedure the Council undertakes when processing the majority of licence applications.
-In some cases the council will apply a risk based approach to selecting which properties will and won't be inspected - this is more likely to be the approach for landlords/licence holders who have a large portfolio.
-The licence holder is expected to be proactive in improving maintaining and effectively managing their property.
+A property inspection may be carried out as part of a licence application to assess the management of a property.
+In some cases the council will apply a risk based approach to selecting which properties will and won't be inspected - this is more likely to be the approach for landlords/licence holders who have a large portfolio, or where a property is being licensed for the second time (for example under Phase 1a).
+The licence holder is expected to be proactive in improving, maintaining and effectively managing their property.
+If a property is not inspected, the council would still expect that the licence holder and/or manager carry out any necessary repairs and maintenance as necessary.